 When using the collections, please remember:

-- Most materials in Special Collections do not circulate.
+- Most materials in the Special Collections Research Center do not circulate.
 They are available for use in the Breckinridge Research Room.

-- Special permission must be obtained in order to bring in outside books and/or papers for use in connection with the materials located in Special Collections.
+- Special permission must be obtained in order to bring in outside books and/or papers for use in connection with the materials located in the Special Collections Research Center.

 - Book bags, brief cases, purses, etc. are not permitted in the Research Room.
 Lockers for the secure storage of such items are provided free of charge.